sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/development_environment.md

 Purpose: To provide a source of truth for setting up a development environment for extensions.
 This can then be linked to from reference documentation and tutorials.
 -->

-Sourcegraph extensions are written in TypeScript and are distributed as a single bundled JavaScript file that runs on the client.
+Sourcegraph extensions are (usually) written in TypeScript and are distributed as a single bundled JavaScript file that runs on the client.
 Let's install and configure the software required.

 ## Node.js